 Photos illustrating the scenarios highlighted in the above-mentioned themes will be given preference when selecting the winners.
 The jury will also consider the creativity of the photo caption.

-The competition is free and open to the following individuals over the age of 18 (hereafter referred to collectively as the ”OIE global network”):
+The competition is free and open to the following individuals over the age of 18 belonging to one of the categories below:

 – OIE experts (members of commissions, working groups, ad hoc groups and those working on technical items for the general session or regional commissions)

-– employees of regional and international organisations with whom the OIE has a cooperation agreement (see list here)
+– Employees of partner organisations with whom the OIE has a cooperation agreement

 For definitions of the above-mentioned terms, see www.oie.int.